 Reading literature in education may be on the way out.
-It is one of the many previous foundational skills that have been thrown aside to find a place for all the additional science, math and technology that a “competitive” county in the world economy.
+It is one of the many previous foundational skills that have been thrown aside to find a place for all the additional science, math and technology that a “competitive” county needs in this world’s economy.
 In a recent discussion with English teachers I found many who thought there was no problem with exposing secondary students to works written only in the last fifty years or less.
-Some preferred an even more recent time frame and choose nonfiction or new popular novels to give students books that they found easier to read, those that didn’t require much interpretation because the author basically told the story.
+Some preferred an even more recent time frame and choose nonfiction or new popular novels to give students books that they found easier to read.
+They were willing to give students assignments that didn’t require analysis because the author basically told the story.

-So what will we lose when we no longer require students to read works that are not as easily read but have with stood the test of time?
+What do we have to lose when we no longer require students to read works that are not easily read but have withstood the test of time?
 Perhaps we will be robbing students of a chance to increase empathy and social skills.
 Being able to grasp the mental state of other people is valuable for functioning in society.
 Researchers and scientists do not know a lot about what contributes to this skill.
 However, two recent studies show that reading fiction, and in particular literary fiction, increases it.

-A study by Mar and Oatley (2010) from York University found that individual who choose to read fiction often (no division was made between literature and popular fiction) were more able to empathize with others and understand the world from their perspective.
-A more recent study by Kidd and Castano (2013) indicates that reading literary fiction at least temporarily increase people’s ability to understand that others have different beliefs, values, goals and desires than they do.
+A study by Mar and Oatley (2010) from York University found that individual who choose to read fiction often were more able to empathize with others and understand the world from their perspective.
+They made no division between literature and popular fiction.
+A more recent study by Kidd and Castano (2013) indicates that reading literary fiction at least temporarily increase people’s ability to understand that others have differing beliefs, values, goals and desires.

 Kidd and Castano , researchers from the New School for Social Research, conducted experiments to test participant’s accuracy in identifying the emotions of others after they had been reading popular fiction, non-fiction, literary texts or nothing at all.
 They found those that had read literary texts were able to accurately identify the emotions than those who had been reading popular fiction or non-fiction.